PazhenkovaEA/VH-replacement-analysis/README.md

 python3 genjunc.py 100 test 1 0
 ```
 The file "Annotations_filename.csv" will be created.
 The table contains the informations about borders of each region.
-Also the table "length_filename.csv" with N1-zone lenght for each sequence will be created.
+Also the table "length_filename.csv" with N1-zone length for each sequence will be created.

 Files V.fasta, D.fasta and J.fasta contain germline alleles for human IgH from [IMGT-GENE](http://www.imgt.org/genedb/) database and they should be placed in the working directory.